Opposite-colored bishops endgame: Wrong rook pawn

 If one of the two pawns is the wrong rook pawn (i.e. an a- or h-pawn whose queening square is the opposite color from the squares on which the superior side's bishop moves), a fortress may allow the inferior side to draw irrespective of how far apart the two pawns are.
 This is illustrated by Alekhine–Ed.
 Lasker, New York City 1924. (complete game) Three files separate Black's two pawns, but the players agreed to a draw after 52.Bb1 Kg7 53.Kg2.
 Alekhine explained in the tournament book that White "can now sacrifice his Bishop for the [d-pawn], inasmuch as the King has settled himself in the all-important corner".

 If one of the pawns is the wrong rook pawn, it does not matter how widely separated or how advanced the pawns are.
 The outcome depends on whether or not the defending king can get into the corner in front of the rook pawn and sacrifice his bishop for the other pawn.

 Recap

-Grandmaster Jesus de la Villa emphasizes the importance of this endgame and gives this breakdown depending on how many files separate the pawns:
+Grandmaster Jesús de la Villa emphasizes the importance of this endgame and gives this breakdown depending on how many files separate the pawns: